QuintessaQ/CS_interview_cheatsheet/OOP_related.md

     - Objects created for Object Oriented Programs can easily be reused in other programs.
     - Large programs are very difficult to write.
 Object Oriented Programs force designers to go through an extensive planning phase, which makes for better designs with less flaws.
 In addition, once a program reaches a certain size, Object Oriented Programs are actually easier to program than non-Object Oriented ones.
     - modularity, extensibility, and reusability
-        - Object-orientedprogrammingis modular, as it provides separation of duties in object-based program development.
+        - Object-oriented programming is modular, as it provides separation of duties in object-based program development.
 It is also extensible, as objects can be extended to include new attributes and behaviors.
 Objects can also be reused within an across applications.
 Because of these three factors
     - Great software maintenance
         - Since the design is modular, part of the system can be updated in case of issues without a need to make large-scale changes.